Lemonatix/how-to-julia/README.md

 Welcome to the "How-to-Julia" course!
 This course is designed to help you learn the Julia programming language from scratch.
 Whether you are a beginner or have some experience in programming, this course will provide you with the knowledge and skills needed to effectively use Julia.

-Also there is a dedicated folder for mathematics, as julia is a superb tool to easily visualise characteristics in math.
+Also there is a dedicated folder for mathematics, as julia is a superb tool to easily visualise characteristics in math (i.e. functions $\mathbb{R}^n$)

 ## Getting Started